angelhof/angelhof.github.io/teaching/spring-2025-cs134/assignment1.md

         </li>
         </ol>
         <p>
         Now you have your own copy of the original <i>ucla-progsoftsys/assignment1-skeleton</i> repository.
-Please add your designated TA as a collaborator on this  private repository.
-Your designated TA is the one leading your discussion section; please email the TAs if you are unsure about whom to add.
         </p>
         <p>
             Git allows you to keep track of the changes you make to the code.